awalterschulze/blog/content/post/go-experience-report.md

 which means that you can order special keyboards with which to program in `APL`.

 ![Missing image of an APL keyboard](http://awalterschulze.github.io/blog/go-experience-report/us_rc.jpg "Have languages come a long way?")

+I remember how I laughed at [APL](https://en.wikipedia.org/wiki/APL_(programming_language)), because higher order functions can only be defined by the language maintainers.

 Now I have to laugh at the language I love and how, even with a code generator, we can't really have generics, because of this limitation.
 Only the language maintainers can define generic functions.